BC Lions: 1964 Grey Cup champions

 After achieving an 11–2–3 regular-season record in 1964, and defeating the Calgary Stampeders in a three-game series in the Western Conference finals, the Lions advanced to meet the Hamilton Tiger-Cats in a Grey Cup rematch at Toronto's Exhibition Stadium.
 BC got their revenge, as Kapp, Fleming, and Bill Munsey, who gave a two-touchdown, two-way starring effort, helped the Lions to their first Grey Cup victory, 34–24.
 The win ended 11 years of waiting for the British Columbia faithful.
 At the end of the 1964 season, defensive lineman Tom Brown was named a CFL All-Star, a back-to-back Schenley Award winner as CFL's Most Outstanding Lineman Award, and won the Jeff Nicklin Memorial Trophy as the most valuable player in the Western Conference.
 Joining Brown as All-Stars on defence were Mike Cacic, Dick Fouts, and Munsey.
 Kapp and tackle Lonnie Dennis were named CFL All-Stars on offence.

 During the offseason, Bailey left, and the roster was beginning to age.
-Any hopes of the BC Lions becoming a dynasty quickly disappeared in 1965, as the team fell to fourth in the west with a 6-9-1 record, missing the playoffs one year after being on top of the CFL world.
+Any hopes of the BC Lions becoming a dynasty quickly disappeared in 1965, as the team fell to fourth in the west with a 6–9–1 record, missing the playoffs one year after being on top of the CFL world.
 It was clear that head coach Skrien would never again experience the same success as he achieved the previous two seasons.

 The situation went from bad to worse in 1966, as the Lions posted a 5–11 record.
 Capozzi was fired as general manager after nine seasons, and just two years after taking the franchise to consecutive Grey Cup appearances.
 Fleming and Tom Hinton retired, and Kapp left the team to continue his playing career in the NFL with the Minnesota Vikings.

-In the 1967 season, Denny Vietch became the new general manager of the club.
+In the 1967 season, Denny Veitch became the new general manager of the club.
 His first move was to fire Skrien after three straight losses to start the season.
 Veitch named Jim Champion as head coach, and the Lions ended up finishing the season with a 3–12–1 record.
 The only positives for the club were two rookies; wide receiver Jim Young and kicker Ted Gerela, who ended up winning the Dr. Beattie Martin Trophy as the Western Conference's rookie of the year.